pcheng17/aoc-python/2023/README.md

 `for`-loops... thanks Python.

 But, I thought it was neat that I got to use my `manhattan_dist` function that I wrote last year!

+I also learned that `itertools` has a `combinations` function, which produces all combinations of items in the input iterable.